From A Wiki of Ice and Fire

 Eddard returned home to Winterfell, bringing with him a bastard son, Jon Snow.
 This strained the relationship with his wife Catelyn, who had given birth to their son Robb in the meantime.
 Eddard refused to speak to her about the origins of Jon.
 However, when Lady Catelyn heard rumors that the boy's mother was the Dornish noblewoman Ashara Dayne, she confronted her husband about it, but he told her in a brusque manner that the boy was his blood and that was all she needed to know.
 He subsequently silenced the rumors about Ashara.
 Lord Edric Dayne believes that, rather than his aunt Ashara, Jon Snow's mother was a woman called Wylla, who worked for House Dayne and at one point served as Edric's wet-nurse.
 When asked about the mother of his bastard son by King Robert, Eddard also mentions the name Wylla.
 However, Godric Borrell claims that the daughter of the fisherman who sneaked Ned away from the Fingers gave birth to Jon Snow.

 Ned spent the next fifteen years as Lord of Winterfell, a task he had never expected and did not always feel equal to.
 He rarely left his lands and did not involve himself in the complex intrigues of the southern courts.
 Although his bannermen were loyal, Ned dealt with the problems that did arise swiftly, such as when he drove out Lord Jorah Mormont for the crime of dealing with slavers.
 The one time he did leave the North was to fight alongside Robert once more, helping him end the Greyjoy Rebellion.
-After the decisive Siege of Pyke and Balon Greyjoy's surrender, Ned took Lord Balon's surviving son Theon as a ward and hostage.
+After the decisive Siege of Pyke and Balon Greyjoy's surrender, Ned took Lord Balon's only surviving son Theon as a ward and hostage.

 A Game of Thrones